How to Become a Scientist in India: Career Path, Courses & Scope

 Salary

-After obtaining a research degree, what salary packages are offered to scientists?
+After obtaining a Ph.D degree, what salary packages are offered to the scientists?

-The salary packages offered to scientist are also depend upon various terms such as academic qualification, working area, work experience, companies & organizations, etc.
+The salary packages offered to scientist, depends on various factors such as academic qualification, working area, work experience, companies & organizations, etc.

 Books & Study Materials